Yellow Grass

 The town was founded as an unincorporated village and named after the yellow prairie grass that surrounds the area.
 The town was built shortly after the railway line was completed in 1893.
 The town site itself was surveyed in 1882.
-The town applied to the Northwest Territories government July 22, 1903 and became an incorporated village.
+The town applied to the North-West Territories government July 22, 1903 and became an incorporated village.
 On February 15, 1906 Yellow Grass was incorporated as a town.

 The town itself has a primarily agricultural based economy.
 Like other Saskatchewan rural communities the town has seen a large portion of young residents leave to find work in other parts of Canada.
 Yellow Grass has grown little since the boom years in the early twentieth century; many resident families are descendants of the original pioneers.